 - Keep a $1,000 monthly collected balance

 U.S. Bank’s Standard Savings account has a monthly maintenance fee of $4, which you can get waived if you keep a $300 minimum daily balance or a $1,000 monthly collected balance.
-The Easy Checking account has a monthly maintenance fee of $8.95, which drops to $6.95 if you opt for electronic statements.
+The Easy Checking account has a monthly maintenance fee of $6.95 but can be waived.
 If you schedule combined monthly direct deposits of at least $1,000 or maintain an average balance of $1,500, you’ll pay no fee at all.

 Find the Lowest Bank Fees